criblio/appscope/website/src/pages/docs/what-do-with-scope.md

 ## Use Cases

-You could do any of the following with AppScope:
+You could do any of the following with AppScope (see [Further Examples](examples-use-cases) for details):

 - Send HTTP events from Slack to a specified Splunk server.
 - Send metrics from nginx to a specified Datadog server.
 - Send metrics from a Go static application to a specified Datadog server.
 - For any of the above examples, substitute your analytics tool of choice.
 Optimize the data flow by mediating it through [Cribl Stream](https://cribl.io/product/).
-- Monitor multiple Apache instances in a server farm, running the data [through Cribl Edge to Cribl Stream](/docs/cribl-integration#scaling-scoped-processes).
 - Run Firefox from the AppScope CLI, and view results on a terminal-based dashboard.
 - Run Google Chrome from the AppScope CLI, and view results on a terminal-based dashboard.
 And be surprised.
+- Monitor multiple Apache instances in a server farm, running the data [through Cribl Edge to Cribl Stream](/docs/cribl-integration#scaling-scoped-processes).

 People in different roles can solve different problems with AppScope.
 Consider the following use cases, explored in depth in blog posts by the AppScope team: